 Can You Get Medicaid Car Insurance?

 There is no such thing as Medicaid car insurance.
-However, Medicaid can cover your hospital bills should you get into an automobile accident.
+However, Medicaid can cover your hospital bills should you get into an automobile accident, as well as medical alert systems at home if you need them after.
 If you are at fault for the accident, Medicaid will pay for your hospital fees but not the fees for anyone else.

 Medicaid will not cover any damages to your vehicle, nor will it act as liability insurance.
 Having Medicaid does not make your car legally insured.

 If you are not at fault, Medicaid can provide your medical coverage.
 However, if there is an insurance settlement and you are awarded damages, you will need to reimburse the state with that money.

 In a no-fault insurance state, you are required to pay for your own expenses regardless of who is at fault.
 In such cases, Medicaid should cover your hospital bills.

 Types Of Car Insurance

 Minimum insurance requirements are different in every state.
 With the exception of Virginia and New Hampshire, every state requires some amount of liability coverage, and other standard types of auto insurance are available for things like covering your vehicle after a car accident.

 The standard auto insurance coverage options include: